infoatgodreams/GoDreams-Repository/Volume 1/Current Reality/International CCIs/The Impact of Institutionalization on Child Development_Kim Mclean.md

 		-   Kreppner, O’Connor, and Rutter  (2001) found that at both 4 and 6 years of  age the children who had been adopted from  Romania after 6 months of age were rated by  both teachers and parents on the [[Revised Rutter Parent and Teacher scales]] (Hogg, Rut  ter, & Richman, 1997) as displaying higher inattention/overactivity than did Romanian  children or U.K. children who were adopted  before 6 months of age.
 		- The Canadian adoptees from Romania continued to display more attention problems 8 or  more years after adoption (Le Mare & Audet,  2002): orphanage children scored higher than  both Canadian-born and early-adopted children  on the Attention subscale of the CBCL and  on the Impulsivity and Inhibitory Control sub  scales of the [[Children’s Behavior Questionnaire]]] (Ahadi, Rothbart, & Ye, 1993) and lower  on the questionnaire’s Attention Focusing sub scale.
 		-  **29%  of children in the orphanage group had received a clinical diagnosis of attention-deficit  disorder (ADD) or attention-deficit/hyperactivity disorder (ADHD)** whereas none of the  comparison group children had received such a diagnosis (Le Mare & Audet, 2002).
 		-   Marcovitch et al. 1997).
-In addition, Le Mare  and Audet (2002) found that children’s attentional difficulties at 8 years of age were negatively correlated with their [Home Observation for Measurement of the Environment](Home%20Observation%20for%20Measurement%20of%20the%20Environment) environment scores (Caldwell & Bradley, 1984) [[Roll Ups/Observed behavior assessments]]
+In addition, Le Mare  and Audet (2002) found that children’s attentional difficulties at 8 years of age were negatively correlated with their [Home Observation for Measurement of the Environment](Home%20Observation%20for%20Measurement%20of%20the%20Environment) environment scores (Caldwell & Bradley, 1984) [[Roll Ups/Child Development/Observed behavior assessments 1]]
 		- Problems in attending may be at least  partly explained by the abrupt move from the  very low levels of stimulation in the orphan  age to the overwhelming sensory stimulation  of an adoptive home without any opportunity to gradually learn how to deal with greater sensory complexity.

 -  Some behavior problems last up to 8 or more years after removal from the  institution.